SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: Mid-January

-The first San Francisco parade of the year takes place on Martin Luther King, Jr. Day to honor the life and work of this important civil rights leader.
+The first San Francisco parade of the year takes place on Martin Luther King, Jr. Day to honor the life and work of this influential civil rights leader.

 Date: Varies; usually early February